aelassas/servy/README.md

 ## Features

-When it comes to features, Servy brings together the best parts of tools like NSSM, WinSW, and FireDaemon Pro — all in one easy-to-use package.
+When it comes to features, Servy brings together the best parts of tools like NSSM, WinSW, and FireDaemon Pro, all in one easy-to-use package.
 It combines the simplicity of open-source tools with the flexibility and power you'd expect from professional service managers.
 Below is a detailed list of all the features Servy supports.

 * Clean, simple UI
 * Monitor and manage all installed services with Servy Manager